Updated October 5, 2020

 Foot rot is a bacterial infection that can affect both sheep and goats and typically occurs in areas with periods of warm, wet weather- with spring and fall being common times for transmission.
 In addition to wet conditions, overgrown hooves can also make foot rot infections more likely.
 Though there are often multiple bacteria involved, Dichelobacter nodosus (formerly Bacteroides nodosus) must be present to be considered true foot rot.
 The other bacteria most often associated with foot rot, but which is the absence of D. nodosus does not cause true foot rot, is Fusobacterium necrophorum.
 On its own, F. necrophorum causes interdigital dermatitis (sometimes referred to as “scald”) but can make the foot vulnerable to infection with D. nodosus.
 There are numerous strains of D. nodosus with varying degrees of virulence.
 However, unlike in sheep, clinical signs in goats are not always a good indicator of whether or not they have a benign or virulent strain.

 If you suspect a resident has foot rot, be sure to get your veterinarian out to examine the individual(s).
-Foot rot is usually diagnosed based on clinical signs, though less severe forms may be difficult to differentiate from interdigital dermatitis.
+Foot rot is usually diagnosed based on clinical signs, though less severe forms may be difficult to differentiate from interdigital Dermatitis refers to skin irritation.
+This may include itchy, dry skin or a rash on swollen, reddened skin.
+It may also cause the skin to blister, ooze, crust or flake.
 Treatment typically involves trimming of the hoof, application of a topical antibiotic treatment (tetracycline is a common one) or medicated foot baths, and possibly systemic antibiotics.
 It’s generally recommended that individuals with infectious foot rot be separated from other sheep and goats- depending on the situation, your veterinarian may recommend fully isolating the affected individual, or they may recommend taking measures to prevent the spread to other groups of sheep and goats that have not yet had contact with the individual.

 Sheep And Goat Medicine, Second Edition (Non-Compassionate Source)